About the LiveLighter campaign

-The LiveLighter physical activity calculator uses cut-offs of 7 hours for total sitting time each day and 30 minutes for breaking up sitting time.
-As national guidelines do not supply quantitative recommendations for sedentary behaviour these cut-offs are based on discussion with a Victorian expert in physical activity research in combination with a brief review of the evidence.
-Key studies used in determining cut-offs are a 2013 meta-analysis conducted by Chau, Grunseit, Chey et al. and a 2017 study conducted by Diaz, Howard, Hutto et al.
+The LiveLighter physical activity calculator uses a cut-off of 7 hours for the maximum total sitting time each day recommended and 30 minutes for how often sitting time should be broken up.
+As national guidelines do not supply quantitative recommendations for sedentary behaviour, these cut-offs have been developed based on discussion with a Victorian expert in physical activity research in combination with a brief review of the evidence.
+Key studies used in determining cut-offs include: 2013 meta-analysis conducted by Chau, Grunseit, Chey et al. and a 2017 study conducted by Diaz, Howard, Hutto et al.

 Our calculator uses what are called “MET” values from the 2011 Compendium of Physical Activities, which can be found here.
 A MET is a “metabolic equivalent” – that is, a unit to estimate the metabolic cost of a physical activity.
 You can think of a MET as a multiple of your resting state.
 For example: the energy cost of going for a brisk walk is 4 METS, which means you use 4 times more energy than if you were to sit quietly and rest.

 The World Health Organization defines moderate-intensity physical activity as exercise with a MET value of 3-6 and vigorous-intensity physical activity as exercise with a MET value over 6.
-This definition has been used for the LiveLighter Physical Activity Calculator.
+These definitions have been used for the LiveLighter Physical Activity Calculator.
 The LiveLighter physical activity wallet card has an easy guide for determining whether the physical activity you are doing is considered to be of 'light', 'moderate' or 'vigorous' intensity.

 The easiest way for you to determine the amount of moderate and vigorous-intensity physical activity you do during the week is to use the LiveLighter Physical Activity Calculator.
 Simply choose what activities you do, and the calculator will figure out whether you are meeting physical activity guidelines for the week.
 If you fall short, that’s ok, because some activity is better than none.
 Because more is better, the calculator will suggest easy options on how you can close the gap.

 Weight gain is one of many risks associated with drinking alcohol.
 Alcoholic products are the single biggest contributor to unhealthy food and drink intake among Australian adults.
-The 'empty' kilojoules in alcohol can lead to obesity, which increases the risk of 13 types of cancer, type 2 diabetes, heart and kidney disease, and stroke.
+The 'empty' kilojoules in alcohol can lead to weight gain and excess weight, increasing the risk of 13 types of cancer, type 2 diabetes, heart and kidney disease, and stroke.

-Many people are in the dark when it comes to the kilojoule content of alcohol, and this is largely due to the lack of nutrition labelling.
-Every other packaged food and drink in Australia is required to display a nutrition panel, with total kilojoules per serve.
-However alcohol is treated differently, leaving people with a lack of information about what they are drinking.
+Many people are in the dark when it comes to the kilojoule content of alcohol.
+Part of the reason for this is the lack of nutrition labelling.
+Every other packaged food and drink in Australia is required to display a nutrition panel, with total kilojoules per serving and per 100g.
+However, alcohol is treated differently, leaving people with a lack of information about what they are drinking.

 The LiveLighter alcohol campaign aims to help Australians understand the kilojoule content of alcohol by comparing different alcoholic drinks to various junk foods.
 The community has a right to know how many kilojoules they are drinking.

-Any claims that there are direct health benefits from drinking alcohol should be treated with caution.
-Previously, researchers believed that red wine had health benefits for heart disease.
+Any claims that there are health benefits from drinking alcohol should be treated with caution.
+Previously, researchers believed that red wine had health benefits for our heart.
 It now seems that the research on alcohol and heart disease overestimated the benefits.
 The World Health Organization and the Heart Foundation now say that there is no merit in promoting alcohol consumption as a preventive strategy.

 When it comes to cancer risk, there is no safe level of alcohol consumption.
 For best health, avoid drinking alcohol.
-If you choose to drink, stick to the following guidelines
+If you drink, stick to the following guidelines to minimise your risk:

-- No more than 2 standard drinks per day (to reduce your long-term health risks)
+- Have no more than 10 standard drinks per week (to reduce long-term health risks)

-- No more than 4 standard drinks in a session (to reduce your risk of immediate injury)
+- Have no more than 4 standard drinks in a session (to reduce the risk of immediate injury)